Governor tours Crystal River damage

 Mayor Meek expressed gratitude for Governor DeSantis’s extended visit, stating, “Governor DeSantis spent almost 2 hours today touring Crystal River.
 He saw and understood the issues Crystal River is going through, and I am grateful for his time and help in rebuilding our great city.
 We will be stronger than ever, let’s get to work.”

-Citrus County Commission Chairwoman Ruthie Davis-{span}Schlabach{/span} was there, as well.
+Citrus County Commission Chairwoman Ruthie Davis Schlabach was there, as well.
 She expressed gratitude to the governor for the visit.